 Related: AVG Antivirus | Avira Antivirus Pro

-3. Ask Windows for help
+3. Ask Windows to help for Windows Modules Installer Worker

 Run Windows Trouble Shooter and check if Windows can detect any abnormality.
 There is a big chance for Windows 10 to identify problems.
 Open troubleshooter by typing Troubleshoot in Start Menu.